prabal-k/Fiderated_learning_1/README.md

         loss, accuracy = model.evaluate(x_test, y_test)  # Evaluate locally.
         return loss, len(x_test), {"accuracy": accuracy}

-## 2. Client Workflow

-During each round:

-a) get_parameters(): The client receives the global model weights from the server.

-b) fit(): It updates its local model with the global weights and trains it using its local dataset.

-c) evaluate(): After training, it evaluates the model using its own test data (if required by the server).

-## 3.Sending Updates
+## 2.Sending Updates

 The client sends:

 Updated model weights (from fit()).

 Evaluation metrics (from evaluate()).

+# High-Level Summary

+Server:

+Starts the process and coordinates communication.

+Aggregates client updates using FedAvg.

+Creates a new global model after each round.

+Clients:

+Train the model locally on their private data.

+Share only model updates (weights) with the server, ensuring data privacy.